 The Committee is not an investigatory body – it does not decide whether or not someone is guilty or innocent of a particular act.
 Instead, it reflects the findings of official investigations and makes a recommendation of whether or not the honours system has been brought into disrepute.

 Do honours holders being considered for forfeiture have a right of appeal?

 Recipients may be asked to give written representations where the Committee feels that the evidence is not clearcut.

 Who is on the Forfeiture Committee?

 The Forfeiture Committee has a majority of independent members.
 It is chaired by Sir Chris Wormald (previously Sir Jonathan Stephens), on delegated authority from the Head of the Civil Service.
-The other members are the Treasury Solicitor; the chair of the independent honours committee which recommended the honour when it was first awarded; and two other specialist committee chairs who have no association with the case(s) under consideration.
+The other members are the Treasury solicitor and three permanent, independent members.

 How long has the Forfeiture Committee been in existence?